Krazune/LeetCode/README.md

 # LeetCode
-Solutions for the LeetCode problems, using various languages.
+Solutions for the LeetCode problems.

 ## Problems
 \# | Title | Difficulty | Solution